Australia's Qantas celebrates subdued 100th birthday, looks to post-COVID future

 By Jamie Freed

-SYDNEY (Reuters) - Australia's Qantas Airways Ltd <QAN.AX>, the world's third-oldest airline, on Monday marked its 100th birthday during its toughest year yet due to the coronavirus pandemic but is looking to the future with optimism, its chief executive said.
+SYDNEY (Reuters) - Australia's Qantas Airways Ltd, the world's third-oldest airline, on Monday marked its 100th birthday during its toughest year yet due to the coronavirus pandemic but is looking to the future with optimism, its chief executive said.

 "Qantas every decade has literally reinvented itself," Chief Executive Alan Joyce said in a recorded message.
 "That is why it has survived as long as it has."

-The airline, founded in Australia's outback as Queensland and Northern Territory Aerial Services Ltd (Qantas) in 1920, is the world's third-oldest operating carrier behind Dutch airline KLM <AIRF.PA> and Colombia's Avianca Holdings SA <AVT_p.CN>.
+The airline, founded in Australia's outback as Queensland and Northern Territory Aerial Services Ltd (Qantas) in 1920, is the world's third-oldest operating carrier behind Dutch airline KLM and Colombia's Avianca Holdings SA.

 Qantas' centenary will include a 100-minute low-level flyover of Sydney's famous harbour at sunset on Monday evening for 100 employees as well as frequent flyers.